buildthick/BuildMyCreditApp/RecsMetaData+ActionCollectionsLogic.md

 ## TLDR
-Orchstrator CF writes metadata document under user including cycleID Child CF that create action rec collections take cycleID from CF and add to their writes;
+Orchstrator CF writes metadata document under user including cycleID.
+Child CF that create action rec collections take cycleID from CF and add to their writes;
 otherwise, they just run without it.